tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 As an overview, these guides will take you through:

-1. Setting up backend dependency.
+1. Setting up Snowflake.
-2. Setting up this backend as a Resource in Retool.
+2. Setting up your Snowflake database as a Resource in Retool.
 3. Downloading and configuring the Retool app file.

 ### Application notes